grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

-As we expected, this will not compile.
+As we expected, this doesn't compile.
 Notably, our compiler might point us towards the following gaps:

 1. Variable `anyName` is not declared.
-2. Object `anotherUserWithTheSameName` is not declared.
+1. Object `anotherUserWithTheSameName` is not declared.
-3. Variable `usersAreEqual` is both not declared and it does not hold the comparison result.
+1. Variable `usersAreEqual` is both not declared and it does not hold the comparison result.
-4. If this is our first Statement, we might not even have the `User` class defined at all.
+1. If this is our first Statement, we might not even have the `User` class defined at all.

 The compiler created a kind of a small TODO list for us, which is nice.
-Note that while we do not have compiling code, filling the gaps boils down to making a few trivial declarations and assignments:
+Note that while we don't have compiling code, filling the gaps to make it compile boils down to making a few trivial declarations and assignments:

 1.  `anyName` can be defined as: